 Christ did not fully trust man, which means he did not reveal exactly who he was or what all the details of his mission.
 He did not want to put himself in a compromised position and knew how human nature could behave.

 One day a religious leader named Nicodemus came to see Jesus.
 After he admitted that Jesus truly did come from God he stated that no one could do the miracles that he did unless God was with them.
-Jesus responded by saying,
+Jesus responded by saying the following.

 1 Now there was one of the Pharisees whose name was Nicodemus—a ruler among the Jews.
 2 He came to Jesus by night and said, 'Rabbi, we know that you are a teacher from God; for no one can do these miracles which you are doing, unless God is with him.
 3 'In most solemn truth I tell you,' answered Jesus, 'that unless a man is born anew he cannot see the Kingdom of God.'
 4 'How is it possible,' Nicodemus asked, 'for a man to be born when he is old?
 Can he a second time enter his mother’s womb and be born?'
 5 'In most solemn truth I tell you,' replied Jesus, 'that unless a man is born of water and the Spirit, he cannot enter the Kingdom of God.
 6 Whatever has been born of the flesh is flesh, and whatever has been born of the Spirit is spirit.
 (John 3)